Ever Seen Aishwarya Rai & Abhishek Bachchan Partying Like There's No Tomorrow? Check Out Pics Now!

 - Aishwarya Rai Bachchan Gives It Back To Haters Who Think She Is All About Only Looks!

 Aishwarya Rai Bachchan is one hands-on mom and her entire life revolves around her princess Aaradhya.
-It doesn't happen every day when we see Aishwarya Rai & Abhishek Bachchan chilling & partying with friends like there's no tomorrow.
-Having said that, we got our hands on a few pictures of Aishwarya & Abhishek, partying with their friends and they're the proof that Aish & Abhi do know how to maintain a balance between work and social life.
+Aishwarya Rai & Abhishek Bachchan chilling & partying with friends like there's no tomorrow is not something we see often.
+Having said that, we got our hands on a few pictures of Aishwarya & Abhishek, partying with their friends and they're proof that Aish & Abhi do know how to maintain a balance between work and social life.

 Groupfie